uxmal/reko/README.md

 ### Warnings and errors related to WiX

-You will receive warnings or errors when loading the solution in Visual Studio or MonoDevelop if you haven't installed the WiX toolset on your development machine.
-You can safely ignore the warnings; the WiX toolset is only used when making MSI installer packages, and isn't even supported in MonoDevelop.
-You will not need to build an installer if you're already able to compile the project: the build process copies all the necessary files into If you do want to build an MSI installer with the WiX toolchain, you can download it here: http://wixtoolset.org/releases/
+You will receive warnings or errors when loading the solution in Visual Studio if you haven't installed the WiX toolset on your development machine.
+You can safely ignore the warnings; the WiX toolset is only used when making MSI installer packages.
+You will not need to build an installer if you're already able to compile the project: the build process copies all the necessary files into a single directory.
+If you do want to build an MSI installer with the WiX toolchain, you can download it here: http://wixtoolset.org/releases/

 ### Errors related to CMake in Visual Studio